svpino/jagent/README.md

     <html class="webkit chrome chrome_22 mac mac_10 mac_10_8 orientation_landscape max_width_1440">

-As you can see, at the time of writing this, I'm using Chrome version 22 on a Mac OS X 10.8 (Mountain Lion).
-The orientation of the browser is landscape (meaning the browser is wider than it's tall), and the screen size bucket assigned to the page is 1440px.
-Below, I'll talk a bit more about orientation and screen buckets.
+As you can see, at the time of writing this I'm using Chrome version 22 on a Mac OS X 10.8 (Mountain Lion).
+The orientation of the browser is landscape (meaning the browser is wider than it's tall), and the corresponding screen size bucket is 1440px.
+[Below](link.address.here), I talk a bit more about orientation and screen buckets.

 ### Main tags